jumboduck/CV-Builder/README.md

 ### Wireframes

+Wireframes were created with balsamiq to ensure proper structure and organization of content on all device sizes.
-The wireframes were created with balsamiq and can be found [here](wireframes/CV-Builder-Wireframe.pdf)
+The final version of the wireframes can be found [here](wireframes/CV-Builder-Wireframe.pdf)

 ### Design